Class modifiers

 class does not break subtypes, since all subtypes inherit the new member.- This is true unless the subtype already declares a member with the same name and an incompatible signature.

-You must mark any class which implements or extends a base class as base
+You must mark any class that implements or extends a base class as

 base class Vehicle {